SouthSide Works

 SouthSide Works is an open-air retail, office, entertainment, and residential complex (often referred to as a lifestyle center) located on the South Side of the city of Pittsburgh, Pennsylvania, U.S. and just across the Monongahela River from the Pittsburgh Technology Center, the University of Pittsburgh and Carnegie Mellon University.
 The $300 million complex ($ million today) opened in stages between 2002 and 2004 and offers more than 34 acre of shops, offices, hotels and apartments, and has a new urbanist design.
 The site has over 330000 sqft of specialty retail, restaurant, hotel, and apartment space.
 In addition, the site has 700000 sqft of office space.
+The land is now owned by SomeraRoad Inc., which has invested +$100M in updating the live-work-play district and added a dog park, sport court, and town square.

 Site history

 The site first was used for industry starting in 1893 and was a long time steel mill.

 Ling-Temco-Vought (LTV) purchased Jones and Laughlin Steel Company in 1974 and merged with Republic Steel in 1985, which formed LTV Steel Co.
 LTV became the second largest steel producer in the nation.
 South Side Works was one of three LTV manufacturing facilities in Pittsburgh.
 One year following the merger, Republic Steel was forced to shut down as a result of foreign competition, high labor costs, and a lack of modern equipment.
 The property was abandoned until a city/county task force revitalized the area just south of downtown, and Pittsburgh-based Oxford Development Company and the University of Pittsburgh Medical Center constructed the state-of-the-art UPMC Sports Performance Complex on the most eastern boundary of the site.
 The Pittsburgh Steelers, of the National Football League, and the NCAA Division I University of Pittsburgh Panthers football teams both utilize the complex's cutting-edge equipment and fields as their primary training facility.

 On December 15, 2012 the megaplex theater on site was host to Tom Cruise, Robert Duvall, Rosamund Pike & David Oyelowo for the world premier of Jack Reacher.